 First, let’s talk comfort.
-The HS Precision stock she wears is mega comfortable.
+The HS Precision stock the Model 12 wears is mega comfortable.
 It’s nicely textured with all the right places to put your hands and sandbags.
 As I’ve mentioned in countless reviews, my hands are small so what most shooters consider average size controls run a little large when I’m using a gun.

 Type Average 5 shot radius